The Richard D. Cudahy Writing Competition on Regulatory and Administrative Law

 Format: A wide range of formats are eligible and encouraged, from traditional full-length law review articles to less academic, lightly-cited essays written to be accessible to a wide audience.
 Entries submitted must be in Word format and any citations in submissions should appear in footnotes, not endnotes.
 Submissions should be less than 25,000 words, not including footnotes.
 Shorter submissions are strongly encouraged.

 Judging Process: All submissions will go through an initial screening process.
 Finalists from that process will be reviewed by the panel of judges.
 Submissions will be judged on their depth of analysis, quality of writing, readiness for publication, originality (in topic selection and treatment), and thoroughness of research.
-The winners will be announced at the 2019 ACS National Convention.
+The winners will be announced at the 2024 ACS National Convention

-- Jack M. Beermann, Professor of Law, Boston University School of Law
+• Jack M. Beermann, Philip S. Beck Professor of Law, Boston University School of Law

-- The Honorable David Hamilton, United States Court of Appeals for the Seventh Circuit
+• The Honorable David Hamilton, U.S. Court of Appeals for the Seventh Circuit

 • Miriam Seifter, Professor of Law, Co-Director of the State Democracy Research Initiative, University of Wisconsin Law School